kmb40/aws-bootcamp-cruddur-2023/journal/weekX.md

 **NOTE:** Be sure that Lambda for post comfirmation has the correct env varibles set in the configuration section.
 **NOTE:** There may be a timeout error displayed after new signup on cruddur and following the confirmation verification.
   - Updated Lambda for post confirmation to reflect the correct Cruddur (CFN) VPC and not the default VPC.
-  - Create a new security group
+  - Create a new security group `CognitoLambdaSG` for Lambda
   - Updated the Lambda for post confirmation to reflect the correct Cruddur (CFN) public subnets.